filipmanole/superhero-app/README.md

 ## Frontend

-The UI is build with React, Tailwind, JollyUI components and deployed in an S3 bucket with a CloudFront distribution.
+The UI is built with React, Tailwind, JollyUI components and deployed in an S3 bucket with a CloudFront distribution.

 # Start development